maxanthem/A7-PandaNotebook/README.md

 # Panda Notebook
 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-A 16 pages A7 pocket notebook to make yourself from an A4 sheet.
+A 16-page A7 pocket notebook you can make from a single A4 sheet.

 <img src="images/panda.png" alt="A cute Panda" width="50%"/>

-## Content
+## Specifications

-- The notebook is slightly smaller than A7 (due to the cuts): roughly 10cm x 7cm.
+- The notebook ends up slightly smaller than A7 (due to trimming): roughly 10 cm x 7 cm.
 - It has 16 numbered pages...
     - ...including a cute front cover.
-    - The pages 2 to 16 have a 5mm grid.
+    - Pages 2 to 16 have a 5 mm grid.

+Here is how the notebook looks like
 ![Notebook closed compared to the size of a credit card](images/notebook.jpg)

 ## Requirements